 - Medium shafts

 - Long shafts

-Short and extra short shafts are relatively thick and have a hole in the center, which keep them lighter.
+Short length shafts are relatively thick and have a hole in the center, which keeps them lighter.
 One thing to keep in mind; if you’re thinking of attaching a shorter shaft, make sure to use a smaller flight.

-With these shafts being slightly longer than short ones.
-Medium shafts are the most common type of shafts, especially among beginners.
+With medium shafts being slightly longer than short ones, medium shafts are the most common type, especially among beginners.

-Longer shafts are used specifically to minimize the impact of crowding.
-However, these shafts tend to cause a dart to “fish-tail” while it is still in the air.
-This can result in the accuracy of your throw being off.
+Longer shafts minimize the impact of crowding.
+However, these shafts tend to cause a dart to ‘fish-tail’ while still in the air, negatively impacting the accuracy of your throw.

-Smaller Flights: Generally, the smaller flights work perfectly well with the shorter shafts and lighter darts.
+Generally, the smaller flights work perfectly well with shorter shafts and lighter darts.
 These types of flights are the best option when you have a faster throw.

-Larger Flights: This type of flight is ideal for the heavier darts and longer shafts.
+This type of flight is ideal for heavier darts and longer shafts.
 Apart from this, more textured and larger flights will allow the darts to fly slowly.
 It can stay in the air for longer.
-Moreover, these flights also work well with a variety of angle variations.

 Each part of a dart serves a purpose, all of which can affect your throw.
 So it’s important to know the function of each component and the different options available.

 What do you feel is the perfect dart for you?
 Is it that with a longer shaft and smaller Dimplex flight?
 Or do you feel more comfortable with a medium-length shaft and a more forgiving, larger flight?